volusion/element-BlockStarter/README.md

 npm run build && element publish -m
 ```

+-   At this point, your block is in a "staging" state.
+You can preview your changes in Site Designer and on the storefront through the Preview link in Site Designer, but they will not be visible on the live site.
-If you need to make additional updates after this point, you can use the `npm run build && element update` command to stage your changes.
+-   If you need to make additional updates after this point, you can use the `npm run build && element update` command to stage your changes.

 ### Releasing to production

-Once you have QA'd your block updates in Site Designer and the Preview link, you can release your code to production using the below command. **If you have made minor updates only (you have NOT run `element publish -m`), these changes will immediately take effect on the live site.**
+Once you have completed your QA process on your block updates in Site Designer and the Preview link, you can release your code to production using the below command. **If you have made minor updates only (you have NOT run `element publish -m`), these changes will immediately take effect on the live site.**

 ```bash
 element release